bata24/gef/docs/FAQ.md

 Use `qemu-system-i386`, and do NOT use `qemu-system-x86_64`.
 Explicitly specify the i8086 architecture before connecting: `gdb -ex 'set architecture i8086' -ex 'target remote localhost:1234'`.

-GEF will switch to and from 32-bit mode automatically.
+GEF automatically handles the transition between 16-bit real mode and 32-bit protected mode.

-## Does GEF support to debug Android?
+## Does GEF support debugging Android?
 I have never tried it, so I don't know.

 I think it will work for userland debugging.